 For many Christians, wealth is accompanied by a certain measure of guilt, compelling them to hide their prosperity for fear of being judged.
 In Living With Wealth Without Losing Your Soul, Perry analyzes some of the common modern understandings of bible passages and parables to show that justly earned wealth is as much a gift from God as any of His other gifts.
 Using a combination of exegesis and practical life examples, Perry suggests that wealthy Christians need not be stealth Christians, but instead can steward their wealth in order to help fund the kingdom for years to come.

 “This book is for anyone who wants to steward well what God has given them.”

 “This is the best book I have ever read on living with wealth in a healthy, biblical, and God-honoring manner.”

 “Genuine wealth is more than riches.
 It is substance, wisdom, and compassion.
 That is why [Steve’s] journey is not about being merely rich, but the blessing and use of authentic wealth.”

 “I highly recommend this book for anyone looking for a more thoughtful theology of wealth, joy, and whole life generosity.”

 “Brilliant, pastoral, biblical, and deeply personal.
 With grace, transparency, and humor, Steve opens his heart to his readers, then turns and opens God’s Word.”

 Philanthropy has grown into an industry unto itself, with both fashionable and aspirational aspects.

 Unlike many works on the subject, Accidental Philanthropist is not designed to be a “do as we do” book.
-Instead, it describes Sacred Harvest’s journey in hopes that it might stimulate the thinking of philanthropists of all sorts, and inspire them to become more intentional in how, why and where they give.
+Instead, it describes SHF’s journey in hopes that it might stimulate the thinking of philanthropists of all sorts and inspire them to become more intentional in how, why and where they give.